glouppe/info8006-introduction-to-ai/lecture1.md

 - *Learning agents* are capable of **self-improvement**.
 They can become more competent than their initial knowledge alone might allow.
 - They can make changes to any of the knowledge components by:
-    - learning how the world evolves;
+    - learning how the *world* evolves;
-    - learning what are the consequences of actions;
+    - learning what are the *consequences* of actions;
     - learning the utility of actions through *rewards*.

 ---

-# Learning agents

-XXX: elaborate more about learning agents.
+# A learning autonomous car

+- Performance element:
+    - The current system for selecting actions and driving.
+- The critic observes the world and passes information to the learning element.
+    - E.g., the car make a quick left turn across three lanes of traffic.
+The critic observes shocking language from the other drivers and informs bad action.
+    - The learning element tries to modifies the performance element to avoid reproducing this situation in the future.
+- The problem generator identifies certain areas of behavior in need of improvement and suggest experiments.
+    - E.g., trying out the brakes on different surfaces in different weather conditions.

 ---